HuntsmanCancerInstitute/MultiRepMacsChIPSeq/docs/Readme.md

 See the accompanying [Installation guide](INSTALL.md) for detailed notes on getting the pipeline setup.

+Users at HCI running the pipeline on local Linux servers can simply load the packages into your environment using a `module` command.

+	module load multirepchipseq

+This is also installed at CHPC at the University of Utah; please contact the Cancer Bioinformatics shared resource for details.

 ## Usage

 See the [Usage Guide](Usage.md) for detailed notes on how to run the pipeline.
 For